|

 always replace the light bulb rather than testing the existing one (I test

-stand-off.
-Then I put the plastic piece back in place before I move on.
+the light bulbs later when I don't have anything better to do).
+Then I put the plastic back in place before I move on.
 I repeat this process for all

 Next I clean the pop bumpers (AKA jet bumpers on Williams games).
 I